unraid/docs/docs/unraid-os/manual/vm-management.md

     take a second or two.
 - Shutdown once that is done and boot back into Unraid

-### Step 2: Identify the physical disk to be used in the unRAID webGui
+### Step 2: Identify the physical disk to be used in the Unraid webGui

 - Login to your Unraid webGui (`http://tower` or `http://tower.local`)
 - Click the **Main** tab.